luigifcruz/CyberEther/README.md

 $ ./cyberether --headless --endpoint 0.0.0.0:5002 --codec h264
 ```

-Note: This block will use two ports, the first one is shown in the block below (TCP:5002) for telemetry and control and a second one (UDP:5003) for data streaming.
+Note: This block will use two ports, the first one is shown in the block below (TCP:5002) for telemetry, and control and the second one (UDP:5003) for data streaming.
 Fun fact, you can use gstreamer to receive the video stream.
 Detailed instructions on how to do this can be found [here](./docs/remote-headless-mode.md).

 ### Benchmark Tool
 CyberEther comes with a neat runtime benchmark tool that can be used to compare the performance of different backends and modules.
 There are two ways to use it, either through the graphical interface or by running the command line tool.
 The graphical interface is the easiest way to use it.
 To access it, click on the `Developer` menu and then click on `Open Benchmarking Tool`.
 A new window will open (see image below) and the benchmark can be started by clicking on the `Run Benchmark` button.
 The results will be displayed in a table.